jloysch/span/README.md

 THERE ARE *MULTIPLE* ways to represent the same expression as well.

 THERE ARE *BOTH* Reversible and Irreversible ciphers this algorithm can generate.

+This is the first working version, a little idea I have had for a while that I wanted to get coded up.
+I am excited to see how this goes :)

+Theoretically this could have a complexity of 2^129 + 3.194e38 so it's surprisingly secure for such a simple approach.